codacy/docs/docs/organizations/managing-people.md

     In some Enterprise plans, Codacy automatically manages seat usage for your organization based on the contribution to your private repositories:

     -   Adds new seats for people who commit to your private repositories and analyzes their commits.
-    -   Deactivates the seats for people who perform no commit or have no commits analyzed for 90 consecutive days.
+    -   Deactivates the seats of people who perform no commit or have no commits analyzed for 90 consecutive days.
     -   Only people committing to your private repositories or having their commits analyzed within the last 90 days occupy a seat in your organization.

 ![People in an organization](images/organization-people.png)